4N0NYM0U5MY7H/4N0NYM0U5MY7H/README.md

 </div>

 I am an undergraduate researcher at California State University, Stanislaus studying Geography & Environmental Resources.
 I am also a citizen scientist with a passion for arachnology, entomology, and human interaction with the environment.
-I am currently intersted in research software engineering, data science, and geospatial analysis.
+I am currently interested in research software engineering, data science, and geospatial analysis.

 ## Find me around the web 🌐